sd2001/sd2001/README.md

   People say "Jack of all Trades, Master of None", Quoted back in 1592, still a cliche in 2021.

+  I say "Explorer of all Trades, Master of One".
   ```
 <p align="center">
   <a href="https://github.com/sd2001/github-profile-views-counter">